starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## LUG Helper
 We have a helper script which can help you manage and optimize Star Citizen on Linux.
-It can check/set recommended settings such as vm.max_map_count and the system's open file descriptors limit, manage Lutris runners and DXVK versions, and launch wine prefix configuration tools.
+It can check/set recommended settings such as vm.max_map_count and the system's open file descriptors limit, manage runners and launch wine prefix configuration tools.
 It can be downloaded from:

 https://github.com/starcitizen-lug/lug-helper